At bonkers.ie we're always looking out for ways that our customers can save. And what better way to save some serious

 We’ve taken a look at all the mortgage lenders in Ireland to find out who's offering the best rates and what you could save by switching.

-All our comparisons are based on someone who’s looking to switch a loan of €250,000, being repaid over 25 years, who’s currently on a variable rate of 4.5%, and has between 60% and 80% equity in their home.
+All our comparisons are based on someone who’s looking to switch a mortgage of €250,000, with 25 years remaining, who’s currently on a variable rate of 4.5%, and has between 20% and 40% equity in their home.
 Your potential savings could be more, or less, depending on the rate you’re actually paying and how much you're looking to switch, but it’ll give you a good idea of what you could save.

 Let’s first look at fixed rates, which currently offer the best value for mortgage customers.